Switzerland

 Insufficient

 We rate Switzerland’s international public climate finance contributions as ‘Insufficient’.
-Switzerland has committed to increasing its climate finance and has steadily increased its share cumulating at USD 411m public finance contributions in 2020.
+Switzerland has committed to increasing its climate finance and has steadily increased its spending leading to USD 411m public finance contributions in 2020.
 Nonetheless, this is lower than what would be required under its fair share.
 To improve its rating, Switzerland needs to ramp up its international climate finance contributions in the period post-2020.

 Net zero target

 Switzerland committed to a 2050 net-zero target as part of its long-term strategy submitted to the UNFCCC in 2021.
-The net-zero target generally covers key elements but fails to meet best practice standards for some of them.
-The CAT evaluates the net-zero target design as "Average".
+The net-zero target now covers key elements and meets best practice standards for many of them.
+The CAT evaluates the net-zero target design as "Acceptable".

 The full net zero target analysis can be found here.